ChauHPham/TruthTeller-AI/README.md

 ## How It Works

 1. **Select Settings**: Choose category, difficulty, and question count
-2. **Start Quiz**: Click "Start Quiz" - AI generates questions on the fly
+2. **Start Quiz**: Click "Start Quiz"
+   - First checks your Hugging Face dataset for existing questions
+   - If not enough found, generates new questions using AI
+   - New questions are automatically saved to your dataset
 3. **Answer Questions**: Answer within the time limit
 4. **See Results**: Get your score and explanations

+### Dataset Feature

+When you configure a Hugging Face repo:
+- ✅ **Auto-Save**: All generated questions are saved to your dataset
+- ✅ **Reuse**: Questions are loaded from your dataset when available (faster!)
+- ✅ **Share**: Make your dataset public to share with others
+- ✅ **Train**: Use your dataset to train custom models later
+- ✅ **No Duplicates**: Automatically avoids saving duplicate questions

 ## Tech Stack